-Despite most practices using EHRs, healthcare interoperability remains a challenge.
+Healthcare interoperability remains one of the most persistent challenges in clinical practice.
 When patients see specialists, switch insurance plans, or move, their health records get scattered across incompatible platforms.
 This fragmentation impacts clinical decision-making and practice efficiency.

 Consider a patient with pre-diabetes who had kidney function tests at three different facilities over two years.
 Without a unified view of their lab history, it’s hard to spot trends.
 Did their kidney function change gradually, or was there a sudden spike that requires intervention?
 When results are siloed, the answer is hard to find.